DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "**I DO AND I WAS**!"
 Diane burst out of somewhere to her left, ensnaring Twilight in a surprise hug and giving Twilight another scare.
 "See?
 Now I made my cool entry.
 So the party can really start now!"

  "Diane, I just headbutted you by mistake."
 Twilight giggled despite herself, unable to reciprocate the hug because it had trapped her arms.
+Was her mom adding alcohol to the punch?

  "That just means I made the surprise too good!"
 She let go.
 "I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
 But I can't be like that because it totally was my fault even if you have a really thick skull.
 And it's your birthday too!
 So I am *twice* as not mad."

- "I'll "
+ "I'll make up to you."
+Twilight turned back to Diane and noticed, for the first time, that she had dressed lightly for the occasion, with a light turcoise